Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 In the early stages of a project, the focus is on quickly creating tables and implementing development features.

-Since there is little data and requirements are not extensive, everything feels like it's going smoothly.
+Since there is little data and the requirements aren't extensive, everything feels like it's going smoothly.

 However, as time passes and the project grows and becomes more complex,

-the table structure created "only for speed" in the early stages becomes an increasingly large obstacle.
+the table structure that was built "only for speed" in the beginning gradually becomes a major obstacle.

 Even simple feature additions require modifying multiple tables, bugs recur due to data consistency issues, and